zealshah-05/Laundry-Management-System-IITGN/README.md

 ![image](https://user-images.githubusercontent.com/84655836/232012596-156bdeaa-41a1-4a14-9f72-19f0dac85381.png)
 ### G2:
 ### 1.
-To acquire a lock in flask in MySQL we have two locks :
+To acquire a lock in Flask in MySQL we have two locks :

 **A.**	Share lock for reading :
  ![image](https://user-images.githubusercontent.com/84655836/232013633-1a922f06-a763-477b-ae9c-c525a4f6c07b.png)